alisw/alisw.github.io/git-advanced.markdown

 ## Use CVMFS
 - We don’t have a good way of allowing people to publish (no access control, etc.) - the CVMFS team is working on that but it will not be ready in time.
 - We would require having CVMFS installed everywhere.
 This is currently not the case.
 This requirement could be harsh for macOS users.
 - Currently CVMFS supports versioning, however there is no way to cleanly select the version of the OADB snapshot you want.
-CVMFS team is working on that too (but it’s not ready now).
+The CVMFS team is working on this too (but it’s not ready yet).

 ## Use FTP/HTTP/etc.
-- We *could* use one of those services to host files (and IT can provide us with hosting).
+- We *could* use one of these services to host files (and IT can provide us with hosting).
 - We don’t however have versioning on that, which is required.

 ## Git LFS/Git Annex

-Those are Git extensions requiring external programs that handle “large” files in the same main repository.
+These are Git extensions requiring external programs that handle “large” files in the same main repository.

 - Require an external tool.
 - Complicated to use (annex in particular).
 - LFS requires hosting (or paying for it).
-- Not always clear what ends in the code repository and what ends elsewhere (we want users to be conscious that data ends in the data place, and code in the code place).
+- Not always clear what ends up in the code repository and what ends up elsewhere (we want users to be conscious that data ends up in the data place, and code in the code place).
 - Breaks the pull requests workflow: you can make a pull request for a *pointer* to a large file, but the large file itself has to be pushed even if it would not be accepted.
 Pull requests involving large files are not practicable.
-[See here for more.](https://help.github.com/articles/collaboration-with-git-large-file-storage/)
+[See here for more information](https://help.github.com/articles/collaboration-with-git-large-file-storage/)

 ## Git subtree